REGnosys/rune-docs/website/drr-site/using-drr/implement-drr.md

 ## 1.4 Project
 ### Why
-Convert the CDM report object into the final message format required by the regulator or trade repository (e.g. ISO 20022 XML).
+Convert the DRR report object into the final message format required by the regulator or trade repository (e.g. ISO 20022 XML).

 ## Where to find it
 The projection functions are included in the DRR distribution as `.rune` files.
 They live in the `drr.projection.*` namespaces and follow that naming pattern e.g. `drr.projection.iso20022.esma.emir.refit.trade`.